 Synonym(s): Porthetria dispar

-Larva Description: Gypsy moth caterpillars are hairy, about 2-3 mm long when newly hatched, and grow to about 60 mm long.
+Larva Description: Spongy moth caterpillars are hairy, about 2-3 mm long when newly hatched, and grow to about 60 mm long.
 They have two rows of large spots along the back, usually arranged in five pairs of blue and six pairs of red from head to rear.

 Host Plant: 500 species of trees and shrubs

-Ecological Threat: If established in the United States, each AGM female could lay egg masses that in turn could yield hundreds of voracious caterpillars with appetites for more than 500 species of trees and shrubs.
-AGM defoliation would severely weaken trees and shrubs, killing them or making them susceptible to diseases and other pests.
+Ecological Threat: If established in the United States, each ASM female could lay egg masses that in turn could yield hundreds of voracious caterpillars with appetites for more than 500 species of trees and shrubs.
+ASM defoliation would severely weaken trees and shrubs, killing them or making them susceptible to diseases and other pests.
 Caterpillar silk strands, droppings, destroyed leaves, and dead moths would be a nuisance in homes, yards, and parks.